 I will be sharing the recipe for kachumbari today.
 As we are getting to the last days of summer and tomato plants are giving their last set of fruits, I’m having to come up with more creative ways to use tomatoes, other than freezing it.
-What better way than to use up those tomatoes than this East African tomato and onion salad with flavours which come together nicely to explode in the mouth.Jump to Recipe
+What better way than to use up those tomatoes than this East African tomato and onion salad with flavours which come together nicely to explode in the mouth.

-Kachumbari is a commonly eaten in East African countries like Kenya and Tanzania.
-Some say it is the East African twist on salsa, others call it Kenyan salad.
-Traditionally, kachumbari is eaten as a salad or side dish.
-It is usually served with ugali (a stiff cornmeal porridge), or roast meat and fish.
-However, this tangy Kenyan tomato and onion salad will add an amazing burst of flavour to any dish.
-It tastes great served with rice or as a sauce or dip for yam and potatoes
+Depending on the country, it can be served as a side dish or condiment with meals like ugali (a stiff cornmeal porridge), nyama choma (roast meat), pilau etc. However, this tangy Kenyan tomato and onion salad will add an amazing burst of flavour to any dish.
+It tastes great served with rice dishes or as a sauce/dip for chips, or just eaten on its own.

 Kachumbari is so quick and easy to make; and apart from the refreshing flavours of this African salad, it is also full of healthy natural ingredients which are good for the body.